Carolyn Goodman

 Filed Under: Divorce and Division of Property, Legal Separation, Separation

-How Do I File For Divorce In DC?
+How Do I File For Divorce in DC?

 By Carolyn Goodman

-Filing for divorce in DC is not a difficult process.
 However, before you can file for divorce in DC, you must be sure that all of the issues between you and your spouse are settled.
 Otherwise, you will have to file for divorce and go through the process as if the divorce is contested.
-This process is longer and more expensive than filing for an Uncontested Divorce.
+This process is longer and more expensive than filing for an Uncontested Divorce in DC.

-First, you must meet the residency requirement.
-This says that one of you must have been a continuous resident of DC for six months before you file for divorce.
+You must meet the residency requirement.
+This means that one of you must have been a continuous resident of DC for six months before you file for divorce.

 Read More